“Dads on Duty” honored by Shreveport leaders

-Just a few weeks ago, multiple fights broke out on the campus.
-So these dads are spending time at the school to talk to kids and encourage a safe school.
+Just a few weeks ago, multiple fights broke out on the Shreveport high school campus, so these dads are spending time at the school to talk to kids and encourage a safe school.

 The principal told the council their efforts have made a difference.